markjouh/competitive-programming/README.md

 This is less of a polished collection of code meant to be used as-is, and more of a general collection of ideas and snippets.

+Unless labeled otherwise, everything is written by me and is public domain.

 ## Notes

 - Indexing is 0-based